share-secrets-safely/cli/README.md

    * [x] list vault contents
    * [x] decrypt vault contents
    * [x] edit vault contents
-   * [ ] add another user and re-encrypt parition content
+   * [x] add another user and re-encrypt vault content
  * [ ] **installable from crates.io**
    * _Not working with the current version of 'gpgme', unfortunately_
  * ...and many more when the boxes above are ticked :D

+## Caveats

+ * Many crypto-operations store decrypted data in a temporary file.
+These touch disk and currently might be picked up by attackers.
+A fix could be 'tempfile', which allows using a secure temporary file - however, it might make getting MUSL builds impossible.
+Static builds should still be alright.

 ## Project Goals